-See Peer Empowerment Conference Summary Report and Program (Appendix 74 & Appendix 87, respectively)
+See Peer Empowerment Conference Summary Report and Program (Appendix 15 & Appendix 16, respectively)

 We continue to partner with Cal Voices to provide client culture training throughout the system.
 An excellent example is the Annual Peer Empowerment Conference.
-The Peer Empowerment Conference took place on June 10, 2022.
-There were 149 unique participants.
-A few providers shared that they had a few of their clients watching the conference together.
-There were a variety of presenters and panelists.
+The Peer Empowerment Conference took place at Sacramento State University on June 09, 2023.
+There were 251 unique participants.
+This was the 27th annual conference and the first year that it was held in person since the COVID-19 Pandemic.
+There were a variety of presenters and panelists which were well received and welcomed by attendees.